 }

-The one difference is that the first one is called FormatDate and the second FormatDate2.
+The one difference is that the first one is called FormatDate and the second is FormatDate2.
 I’m not joking, I saw this approach being used nearly 8 times (Func1, Func2, Func3, Func4, … Func8) on a map!
-Of course, this solves the problem of the first approach but now you have another!
-The artifact size deployed will be larger, not critical, but if you can avoid is better.
-This will happen because in this case all methods will be embedded in the XSL file that will be deployed to your environment.
+Of course, this solves the problem of the first approach, but now you have another!
+The deployed artifact size will be larger; not critical, but if you can avoid it, better.
+This will happen because, in this case, all methods will be embedded in the XSL file that will be deployed to your environment.

 public string FormatDate(string inputDate, string inputFormat, string outputFormat)